GabrielDigregorio/SPH_method/README.md

 mkdir Results
 mkdir ./Results/<myName>
 ```
-The field <myName> should be replaced by an user chosen name for the simulation.
+The field "myName" should be replaced by an user chosen name for the simulation.

 * Launch a new experiment (command line)

 ```
 mpirun -np <nbProc> ./sph <pathToParameterFile> <pathToGeometryFile> <name>
 ```
-The fields <nbProc> and <name> should be replaced by the desired number of processors and the desired name for the output files while <pathToParameterFile> and <pathToGeometryFile> should be replaced by the path to the parameter and the geometry file.
+The fields "nbProc" and "name" should be replaced by the desired number of processors and the desired name for the output files while "pathToParameterFile" and "pathToGeometryFile" should be replaced by the path to the parameter and the geometry file.

 * Launch a new experiment (bash script)